reasonmethis/docdocgo-core/README-FOR-DEVELOPERS.md

 ### Q: What is the `BYPASS_SETTINGS_RESTRICTIONS` environment variable?

 A: Normally, when this variable is not defined (or is an empty string), the app will start in a "community key" mode, where you can only see and create public collections and there are restriction on allowed settings (e.g. you can't change the model in the UI).
-The key used as the community key is controlled by the `DEFAULT_OPENAI_API_KEY` environment variable.
-You can remove these restrictions and switch to using that same key as a private key by entering the admin password (the value of the `BYPASS_SETTINGS_RESTRICTIONS_PASSWORD` environment variable) in rhe OpenAI API key field.
+The key used as the community key is controlled by the `DEFAULT_OPENROUTER_API_KEY` environment variable.
+You can remove these restrictions and switch to using that same key as a private key by entering the admin password (the value of the `BYPASS_SETTINGS_RESTRICTIONS_PASSWORD` environment variable) in the OpenRouter API key field.

 However, when the `BYPASS_SETTINGS_RESTRICTIONS` variable is set to a non-empty string, the app will start in the "private key" mode right away, without you having to enter the admin password.
 This is useful if you use the app in a private setting and don't want to have to enter the admin password every time you start the app.